tongson/omnia/README.md

 Omnia
 =====

-Compile Lua and Moonscript source code into standalone executables.
+Compile Lua and MoonScript source code into standalone executables.
 This makes it easy to use them for general purpose scripting.

 Ideally you would do development with Lua and Luarocks then deploy to production using Omnia.